 Can I drop by the Public Defender’s Office for legal advice if I have not been appointed an attorney?

-If they are not on probation, community supervision or parole, the Court has 48 hours from the time they are booked into jail.
+If they are not on probation, community supervision, or parole, the court has 48 hours from the time they are booked into jail to transport them to court.
 Please note that weekends & holidays do not count towards those 48 hours.
-If they are on probation, community supervision, or parole, they must be brought to Court within a reasonable period of time which is approximately one week.
-You may check the Superior Court website to review the daily calendar listing all scheduled cases.
+If they are on probation, community supervision, or parole, they must be brought to court within a reasonable period of time (approximately one week).
+You may check the Superior Court website to review the daily calendar of all scheduled cases.

-Where can I find Information if a person is in currently in custody?
+Where can I find information if a person is currently in custody?

 You should go to the San Luis Obispo County Sheriff’s website.
 Under the jail info tab there is a link to “Who’s In Custody”.
-You will find information with regard to the charges, bail amount, if the case has resolved, or the expected release date.
+There you will find information regarding the charges, bail amount, the case’s resolution, or the expected release date.

 How do I get relief under Proposition 47?

-You will need to contact your attorney who represented you in your case.
-If you do not remember who your attorney is you may contact the main Public Defender’s Office for assistance.
-805-541-5715
+You will need to contact the attorney who represented you in your case.
+If you do not remember who your attorney is you may contact our main office for assistance at 805-541-5715